Heart-shaped, blue and pink, valentine sugar cookies with a pretty flood icing, the perfect sweet gift for your Valentine.

 Recipe FAQ

 Whatever you like.
 You can make and decorate these cookies as Christmas cookies or whatever.
-If using smaller cutters, keep an eye on the cookies in the oven and reduce the baking time, they should be only slightly golden.
+If using smaller cutters, keep an eye on the cookies in the oven and reduce the baking time.
+They should be only slightly golden.

 No, leave them as they are or ice them with a simple white icing without special decoration tricks.
 You could sprinkle the icing with sugar pearls or similar.

-Flooded ones, should be consumed within one week.
-They will not exactly spoil but the decoration might start to bleed.
+Flooded ones should be consumed within one week.
+They will not exactly spoil, but the decoration might start to bleed.

-Other Valentine's Day recipes:
+More Valentine's Day recipes

 Ingredients

-- Sugar cookies (Notes 1,2)
+Sugar cookies (Notes 1,2):

-- 150 g granulated sugar 5.3 oz/ ¾ cup
+- 150 g granulated sugar 5.5 oz/ ¾ cup

 - ½ tablespoon vanilla sugar or ¼ teaspoon vanilla extract

-- 90 g cornstarch 3.1 oz/ ¾ cup
+- 90 g cornstarch 3 oz/ ¾ cup

 - 330 g all-purpose flour 12 oz/ 3 ¾ cups